 Symantec supports unencrypted (public) certificates and private keys in the DER or the PEM format.
 PKCS8-encrypted private key files are not supported.

-NOTE: as of SEP 12.1 the Manager requires that its certificates be signed with an RSA-based digital signature (e.g. "MD2 with RSA", "MD5 with RSA", or "SHA.1 with RSA").
+As of SEP 12.1 the Manager additionaly requires that its certificates use an RSA-based digital signature algorithm.
 Earlier versions of SEPM did not have this restriction, and an upgraded SEPM will continue to use whatever certificate it was given, but if there is a disaster recovery with a cleanly installed SEP 12.1 Manager the certificate wizard will not allow re-importing the old certificate.
-For a list of some signature types, see http://en.wikipedia.org/wiki/Digital_signature#Some_digital_signature_algorithms